Murder of Marta Calvo: Investigation

 The Civil Guard's homicide unit took charge of the case, fearing the worst, while the man she had arranged to meet was missing.
 On 25 November, investigators were reinforced by the Homicide, Kidnapping, and Extortion section of the Civil Guard's Central Operational Unit (UCO), which deployed from Madrid to Valencia.

-After initial investigations in the rented property, which had been thoroughly cleaned with bleach, the tenant became the prime suspect.
-The attempt to dispose of his vehicle at a scrapyard in El Puig added further reasons for the search.
+After initial investigations in the rented property, which had been thoroughly cleaned with bleach, the tenant, Palma, became the prime suspect.
+Palma's attempt to dispose of his vehicle at a scrapyard in El Puig added further suspicion.

-Initially the search operation was carried out in the Albaida River, in caves and wells, with the support of the Special Group of Underwater Activities (GEAS) and with the aim of finding Marta's body.
+Initially the search operation was carried out in the Albaida River, in caves and wells, with the support of the Special Group of Underwater Activities (GEAS) and with the aim of finding Calvo's body.

-The main suspect, Jorge Ignacio Palma, a Colombian on parole for drug trafficking, turned himself in on Wednesday, 4 December, at the Civil Guard barracks in Carcagente (Valencia).
+Palma, a Colombian on parole for drug trafficking, turned himself in on Wednesday, 4 December, at the Civil Guard barracks in Carcagente, Valencia.
 In his statement, he stated that the death was accidental after having sex mixed with alcohol and cocaine.
 When he woke up and found the young woman lifeless, he didn't know what to do; he considered suicide and finally decided to get rid of the body.
 To do so, he bought latex gloves, saws, plastic bags, bleach, and acid from various stores.
 The next day, he got rid of the body, dismembering it into pieces that he put in plastic bags and distributed among different containers in the towns of Alcira and Silla.
-That same day, the police ordered the Guadassuar Recycling Plant to be shut down in an attempt to find remains of the body.
+The police immediately ordered the Guadassuar Recycling Plant to be shut down, in an attempt to find remains of the body.

-Following his appearance on 10 December before Court No. 6 of Alzira, the judge confirmed the detainee's provisional, communicated, and non-bailable detention.
+Following his appearance on 10 December before Court No. 6 of Alzira, the judge confirmed Palma's provisional, communicated, and non-bailable detention.

-Accompanied by the alleged murderer and by dogs trained to detect biological remains, the Civil Guard again carried out an exhaustive inspection of the pipes in Manuel's bathroom, after the floor had been lifted with a pickaxe and a radial saw by City Hall workers.
+Accompanied by Palma and dogs trained to detect biological remains, the Civil Guard again carried out an exhaustive inspection of the pipes in Manuel's bathroom, after the floor had been lifted with a pickaxe and a radial saw by City Hall workers.
 The investigators, agents from the Central Team of Ocular Inspections (ECIO) of the Civil Guard and the criminalistics laboratory of the Valencia Command, found remains of skin and some hair in the pipes.
-These samples were sent to the Madrid Criminalistics Service laboratory to see if they matched Marta Calvo's DNA.
+These samples were sent to the Madrid Criminalistics Service laboratory to see if they matched Calvo's DNA.